Do you need a Facebook page?

 What is the best way to reach your audience?

 - Campus posters

 - Student announcements

 - Skidmore Instagram

 What resources are you willing to allocate to maintaining a social media presence?

-- The office of communications requires the Online Community Manager to be added as an admin to all official social media accounts but departments are responsible for creating content to post.
+- The Office of Communications and Marketing requires that the Online Community Manager to be added as an admin to all official social media accounts, but departments are responsible for creating content to post.

 - Who in the office will oversee maintenance of the social media site?